axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 </p>
 <p>
 COINs have a face value of one.
-It is backed by people who come together as RADICAL COMPANIES to create broad value for society.
-It is free from national and international politics and manipulation.
+It is backed by people who come together as
+<span style="font-size: smaller; ">RADICAL COMPANIES</span> to create broad value for society.
+It is free from national
+and international politics and manipulation.
 </p>
 <p>